 - The indoor mask requirement for vaccinated people was lifted on Wednesday, February 16 statewide and in the Bay Area, though not in Santa Clara County.
-Santa Clara County will follow criteria similar to those was set in October 2021.
-Los Angeles County will also follow similar criteria of having consistently lower case rates before lifting indoor mask mandates. - Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities.
+Santa Clara County will follow criteria similar to those was set in October 2021. - The California statewide school mask requirement will change to a mask recommendation on March 11. - Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools until March 11, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities.
 California state will re-evaluate its school mask requirement on February 28. - You can still choose to wear a mask to protect yourself and others, especially in poorly ventilated indoor spaces and while cases are still high. - The City of Oakland requires proof of vaccination to enter restaurants, bars and clubs that serve food, as well as gyms, movie theaters and entertainment venues for everyone entering ages 12+ as of February 1.
 This will not be required for brief entries such as picking up takeout orders.
-This policy matches similar mandates in San Francisco, Berkeley and Contra Costa County. - California updated its isolation guidance to allow people with COVID-19 infection who are not immunocompromised to leave isolation when they: - o No longer have any symptoms (including fever), - Test negative on Day 5 or later with a rapid antigen test (not a PCR test!), - o and wear a well-fitting mask around others for a total of 10 days. - California has a COVID testing travel advisory recommending that all travelers arriving in California test for COVID within 3-5 days after arrival, regardless of vaccination status. - Travel requirements are evolving.
+This policy matches similar mandates in San Francisco,

+Berkeley and Contra Costa County.

+- California updated its isolation guidance to allow people with COVID-19 infection who are not immunocompromised to leave isolation when they: - No longer have any symptoms (including fever), - Test negative on Day 5 or later with a rapid antigen test (not a PCR test!), - o and wear a well-fitting mask around others for a total of 10 days. - California has a COVID testing travel advisory recommending that all travelers arriving in California test for COVID within 3-5 days after arrival, regardless of vaccination status. - Travel requirements are evolving.
 Please check the CDC travel webpage for updates. - Please click here to see a summary of requirements and changes previously announced. - Click here to get your CA digital vaccine record.